HamnaIqbal44/Weather-Forecast-Dashboard/README.md

 ## 🧭 Project Overview
 An interactive Streamlit dashboard that visualises temperature data collected from multiple campus areas, enabling quick comparison through charts and dashboard summaries.

-## 🎯 Objective
-This project aims to represent temperature data gathered from environmental sensors in an intuitive and analytical way.
-It allows users to explore, compare, and interpret weather conditions across different campus locations using **interactive charts** and **CSV-based data integration**.

 ## 🧠 Key Features
 1. 📊 **Interactive Dashboard** – Displays temperature data in charts and tables.
 2. 🧩 **Multiple Visualization Modes** – Users can navigate between Dashboard, Pie Chart, Bar Chart, and Area views.